vniarchos/BootSTOP/README.md

 <!-- TOC -->

 ## Overview
-This code applies the soft actor critic algorithm to solve a truncated crossing equation for a conformal field theory (CFT).
+This code applies the Soft-Actor-Critic (SAC) algorithm to optimization problems that arise in the study of truncated crossing equations in Conformal Field Theories (CFTs).
 See references [1], [2] and [3] for comprehensive background.

-The code tries to maximise a reward.
+The code is designed to maximise a reward.
 Each time an improved reward is found that reward and the corresponding CFT data (conformal weights and OPE squared coefficients) are saved to a csv file.

 ## Getting started

-In this readme file we will describe how to quickly get started with using the code.
-First things first, you will need to follow this [link](https://drive.google.com/drive/folders/1XwQmNnuCCUlXqT9MFmFNyFdTS_Ob_2lM?usp=sharing) to download the pregenerated conformal block csv files (each file is around 0.2Gb) and place them within the *block_lattices* folder.
+In this README file we will describe how to quickly get started using the code.
+First, you will need to follow this [link](https://drive.google.com/drive/folders/1XwQmNnuCCUlXqT9MFmFNyFdTS_Ob_2lM?usp=sharing) to download the pregenerated conformal block csv files (each file is around 0.2Gb) and place them within the *block_lattices* folder.

 ## Running the Code

-The main file for running the code is *run_sac.py*.
-Running it is simple, all you have to do is execute the following in the terminal:
+The main file running the code is *run_sac.py*.
+To run this file, execute the following in the terminal:

 `python run_sac.py array`

-where `array` is an _optional_ integer which is incorporated in the csv filename which the code creates and outputs to.
+where `array` is an _optional_ integer which is incorporated in the csv filename that the code creates and outputs to.
 This flexibliity allows for the use of a cluster to run many instances of BootSTOP in parallel.
 You might need to change "python" to "python3" depending on your installation of Python.

 ## Changing the setup

-Here is a list of parameters that must be specified by the user in order for BootSTOP to operate, they are all stored within classes in the *parameters.py* file.
+Here is a list of parameters that must be specified by the user in order for BootSTOP to operate.
+They are all stored within classes in the *parameters.py* file.

 Within the class *ParametersSixD*.
-These alter the conformal blocks.
+These parameters alter the conformal blocks.
 - **inv_c_charge:** This is the inverse of the central charge of the CFT.
 - **spin_list_short_d:** This is the spin of the D multiplet.
 - **spin_list_short_b:** This is a list of spins for the B multiplets.